rimorin/ministry-mapper/README.md

-# Ministry Mapper

 ![Screenshot 2022-08-19 at 2 10 11 PM](https://user-images.githubusercontent.com/40650158/185554709-ce94a04e-2a34-43a9-b7de-09aa7f437139.png)

 A web application for the field ministry.

 ## Why

-Pain points for traditional physical territory slips
+Pain points of traditional physical territory slips

 - Use of paper that will be thrown once territory is completed. 🗑️
 - Preparation of physical territory slips (Printing & Cutting). ✂️ 🖨️ 💦
 - Risk of slips going missing or returned in bad & unreadable condition.
-- Territory servants have to read through all returned slips and update his local records for the next cycle. 📝 👀
+- Territory servants will have to read through all returned slips and update his local records for the next cycle. 📝 👀
 - Trouble of rotating physical slips among multiple conductors.
-- High dependence on conductors presence for publishers to receive territory slips.
+- High dependence on the conductors presence for publishers to receive territory slips.
 For example, a conductor that is unable to attend due to unforeseen matter on that morning, he will have to find a way to get someone else to pick up the slips and distribute them.
 - Time constraint to receive and return physical slips to conductors.
 For example, later comers and conductors have to find a way to meet each other to pass territory slips.
 Pubs who has other arrangements and are unable to join for lunch break have to still go to the break point to pass the physical slip.

 Advantages of Ministry Mapper